cinthiasanchez/Crisis-Classification/README.md

 > Tweets from 19 crises that occurred in different countries between 2013 and 2015.
 Tweets were annotated with a set of categories according to the information type such as *Injured or dead people*, *Missing, trapped, or found people*, *Displaced people and evacuations*, *Infrastructure and utilities damage*, among others.
 We used both datasets, annotated by paid workers and annotated by volunteers.

 **CrisisMMD [6]**
 > English tweets with images collected during seven natural disasters in 2017, occurring in different countries.
 These events belong to different crisis domains such as hurricane, earthquake, wildfire and flood.
 Tweets were labeled by informativeness (tweet or image), humanitarian categories (tweet or image), and damage severity (image).
 Regarding informativeness, tweets were labeled as *informative* or *not informative*.
-We used the text-based label of the tweet.

 **Ecuador-Earthquake [7]**
 > Tweets in English and Spanish about the earthquake occurred in Ecuador in 2016.
 Tweets were labeled by relatedness with the event as *related* or *not related*.